 django_project directory, create your virtual environment.
 Let’s call it

-Now, activate the virtual environment with the following command:
+Now, activate that virtual environment with the following command:

 You’ll grasp it’s activated once the prefix is modified to